Kihumba/private-/D1/D1 Developer/Curriculum/48 - Slack/README.md

 | Using Public over Private chat communication when possible strengthens our public discourse and benefits my fellow Andelans| [ ] | [ ] |
 | Providing context for a request over Slack increases the rapidness of response and happiness of the responder.| [ ] | [ ] |

+### Resources

+- ["Everything You Are Afraid To Ask About Slack Etiquette"](https://www.fastcompany.com/3054413/everything-you-are-afraid-to-ask-about-slack-etiquette) - Contributed by Collin Mutembei